+Thirdly, this study explored the factorial validity of the DASS-21 and DASS-Y, comparing one-factor, two-factor, and three-factor structures.
+The analysis showed that the DASS-Y only approached the set standard for model fit for the three-factor structure, as seen among both primary and middle school students.
+This validates the three-factor structure in the Chinese DASS-Y and matches the findings of the original English version [11].
+The DASS-21 showed a near ideal model fit for all three-factor structures, but the three-factor structure was the best.
+The factorial validity of the DASS-21 has been debated in previous studies, with single-factor or bifactor models often showing ideal fit results [42, 76-77].
+This is inconsistent with the original authors’ view [15] that the three-factor structure is the best for the scale.
+For instance, Cao et al. [76] reported that a one-factor and three-factor structure for the DASS-21 were both acceptable, but that the latter was superior.
+Lee and Kim [77] proposed a bifactor structure, with a general factor and specific factors of depression, anxiety, and stress as the best fit model for the DASS-21.
+Jovanović et al. [42] suggested a bifactor-ESEM model as the optimal representation of the DASS-21 structure.
+Despite these differences regarding the DASS-21’s factor structure, the fact that the DASS-Y’s model fit was closest to the standard only in the three-factor structure and was a poor fit in one and two-factor structures for both primary and middle school students, emphasizes its factorial validity.
+These findings suggest that reducing the scale to a single factor or dividing it into two factors contradicts the theoretical underpinnings, compromising the scale’s intended structure.
+Moreover, given that the model fit of the DASS-Y within the three-factor structure did not entirely conform to the predetermined standards, there remains a significant need for ongoing validation studies on the factorial integrity of the Chinese version of DASS-Y in future research.

 Fourthly, the present study evaluated the convergent, discriminant, and concurrent validity of the DASS-21 and DASS-Y. The values of composite reliability (CR) and average variance extracted (AVE) demonstrated robust convergent validity for both scales among primary school students.
-This concurs with previous findings relating to the DASS-21 [58, 61], although this validity was only partially supported among middle school students.
+This concurs with previous findings relating to the DASS-21 [75, 78], although this validity was only partially supported among middle school students.
 Contrary to previous studies that reported satisfactory discriminant validity for the DASS-21 [37-39], the present study’s findings indicated unsatisfactory levels among both primary and middle school students.
 However, the DASS-Y demonstrated an improvement in discriminant validity, albeit still falling short of ideal levels.
 This addressed the issue of high correlation among the depression, anxiety, and stress subscales, implying that these three subscales can be comparatively utilized to assess individual types of negative affect.
 Furthermore, the present study included academic emotional exhaustion as a factor to evaluate the concurrent validity of both scales post-refinement through category collapsing.
 The findings indicated that the DASS-Y exhibited superior concurrent validity compared to DASS-21, as shown by the path coefficients.
 This suggests the DASS-Y, in its revised form, may be a more effective instrument for assessing psychological distress among students compared to its predecessor.

 5 Limitations and directions for future research